YeoLab/skipper/README.md

 This section details a small example run of skipper on a subsampled dataset.
 This example assumes that you are working on a linux based system with slurm set up and have already gone through all installation steps above (including adjusting the example profile).

-1. **change into your skipper directory and download the human genome grom gencode**
+1. **change into your skipper directory and download the human genome from gencode**
    ```bash
    cd annotations
    wget https://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_49/GRCh38.primary_assembly.genome.fa.gz
    cd ..
    ```
 2. **Edit config file**
-   Open the config file in `example/Example_config.yaml` using any text editor and change every instance of /path/to/your/skipper with the **absolute** path to skipper directory you just cloned.
+   Open the config file in `example/Example_config.yaml` using any text editor and change every instance of /path/to/your/skipper with the **absolute** path to the skipper directory you just cloned.
 Also, change every instance of `/path/to/save/output` with the **absolute** path to whatever location you want to save your skipper outputs too (should be a location with lots of space, such as a scratch directory).

 3. **Edit manifest file**
-   Open the config file in `example/Example_config.yaml` using any text editor and change every instance of /path/to/your/skipper with the **absolute** path to skipper directory you just cloned.
+   Open the config file in `example/Example_config.yaml` using any text editor and change every instance of /path/to/your/skipper with the **absolute** path to the skipper directory you just cloned.

 4. **Run skipper**
    ```bash